 Prerequisite: Bachelor's degree or permission of the instructor.
 ACTS Master of Theatre Studies students get first priority.
 This course may serve as one of the required additional 3-credit courses toward the Master of Theatre Studies degree.

 SOU Faculty Scenic Designer Sean O’Skea will lead a one-week intensive workshop on Scenic Painting at the nationally renowned Cobalt Studios in White Lake, New York.
-Course dates are June 30 through July 4, 2014.
+Course dates will be in July 4-8, 2016.
 Though off the SOU campus; this course fulfills ONE of the three elective course requirements for the Master’s program.
 See http://www.cobaltstudios.net/

 Students stay on site in the Cobalt House and experience a week-long immersion in scenic painting focused for the theatre educator.

 Please note: in order to receive Southern Oregon University academic credit (including the Theatre Master's Program elective course), all students must register with SOU for the course.
-This academic credit option has separate fees due to Southern Oregon University: a transcripting fee of $165.
+This academic credit option has separate fees due to Southern Oregon University: a transcripting fee of $210.
 This is in addition to all fees due to Cobalt Studios for the actual workshop.
-For SOU registration and payment information, please contact Emmy Graham (contact information below).
+For SOU registration and payment information, please call 541-552-6346.